- Dani Carvajal ruled out of game against Sevilla

-UCL Preview – Bavarian giants bring war to Los Blancos’ Bernabeu
+UCL Preview – Bavarian giants bring war to the Bernabeu

 - Updated: May 1, 2018

 The defense must also be ready, as Bayern’s lack of clinicality in attack in the first leg earned Madrid the victory.
-That’s one area that Jupp Heynckes’ men will be eager to improve upon tonight, and Real should not give them the opportunity to right their wrongs if they still want to proceed on a steady course to their dream of winning the UCL for the third consecutive time.
+That’s one area that Jupp Heynckes’ men will be eager to improve upon tonight, and Real should not give them the opportunity to right their wrongs if they still want to win the UCL for a third consecutive time.

 Isco and Carvajal are likely absentees for Real Madrid, However, Nacho is set to return as Zidane confirmed, and could be thrown into the fray